skuid/skuid-labs/experiments/dataSources/worldBank/readme.md

     - Data Source URL: ``countries/ALL/indicators/SP.POP.TOTL?format=json``
     - All other properties can be default.

-NOTE about Path to Contents:  Because WorldBank puts nests in JSON - the root is just metadata about the call.
-In order to get tot he data iteslf, you have to go into the XML and indicate that the path to contents = ``1``.
-See the example xml below:  (See final attribute of node)
+NOTE about Path to Contents:  WorldBank nests data within JSON, so the root of the response payload is just metadata about the call.
+In order to get to the data itself, you have to go into the XML and indicate that the path to contents = ``1``.
+See the example XML below:  (See final attribute of node)

 ``<model id="Sources" query="true" createrowifnonefound="false" datasource="WorldBank" verb="GET" payloadcontenttype="JSON" endpoint="/sources?format=json" pathtocontent="1">``